Taliban release video showing American, Australian captives

-KABUL, Afghanistan (AP) — The Taliban have released a new video showing an American and an Australian captive they abducted last August.
+KABUL, Afghanistan (AP) — The Taliban released a new video on Wednesday showing an American and an Australian captive they abducted last August, the second such footage of the hostages.

-This is the second video of the captives.
-The two men — an American identified as Kevin King and an Australian identified as Timothy Weekes — were abducted outside the American University of Afghanistan in Kabul, where they work as teachers.
+The two men — an American identified as Kevin King and an Australian man identified as Timothy Weekes — were abducted outside the American University of Afghanistan in Kabul, where they work as teachers.

-Taliban spokesman Zabihullah Mujahid released the video to media outlets on Wednesday.
-In the footage both King and Weekes say the date is June 16.
+Taliban spokesman Zabihullah Mujahid sent the video to media outlets on Wednesday.

-The previous video of the pair released in January showed them appearing pale.
-In this one, they look healthier.
+In the footage, both King and Weekes say the date is June 16.
+The previous video of the pair, released in January, showed them appearing pale but in this one, they look healthier.

 Most Read Stories